Graph Neural Networks for the Offline Nanosatellite Task Scheduling Problem: Experiments and Results

 Although all model parameters and hyperparameters are already defined (and will not change) by the time the heuristics are assembled, the heuristics have their own hyperparameters, which require adjustment.
 More specifically, all three heuristic approaches have the hyperparameter $N\in\mathbb{N}$, representing the size of the partial solution extracted from SatGNN.
 Besides, the trust region matheuristic has the size of the trust region $\Delta\in\mathbb{N}$.

 We use the validation set to select the best values for the hyperparameters, aiming to optimize two performance metrics.
 For once, we select values for the hyperparameters that maximize the expected objective value.
-The objective values are normalized, i.e., we divide them by the known optimal for each instance, resulting in a value between $0$ (no QoS) and $1$ (max.
-QoS possible for the instance).
+The objective values are normalized, i.e., we divide them by the objective value of the best solution known for each instance\footnote{We remind the reader that those solutions were computed along with the dataset generation, as detailed in Section~\ref{sec:exp-datasets}.}, resulting in a value between $0$ (no QoS) and $1$ (max.
+QoS known for the instance).
 In parallel, we select the hyperparameters that minimize the time required to find a feasible solution to each problem.
 The two tunings are performed for the SatGNN model trained with the best solution available and the SatGNN trained with multiple solutions.
-Table \ref{tab:best-N-delta} summarizes the best hyperparameters found for each model and each heuristic approach, in both evaluations.
+Table \ref{tab:best-N-delta} summarizes the best hyperparameters for each model and each heuristic approach, in both evaluations.

 The heuristics are then evaluated on the test set, which is not used for tuning neither the deep learning models' hyperparameters nor the heuristics' hyperparameters.
 The final performance is measured through the expected relative objective value given the time budget, and the time it takes the heuristics to find a feasible solution.
 Furthermore, we also analyze the progress of the lower bound over time, indicating the expected performance under more restricted budgets.
 Figure \ref{fig:heuristics-test-results} illustrates the results.